matvign/batchrenamer/documentation.md

 wants to add.

 Filters are run in the following order:
+1. regex
-1. slice
+2. slice
+3. sequence
-2. translate
+4. translate
-3. spaces
+5. spaces
-4. bracket remove (exclusive group)
+6. bracket remove
-5. bracket style  (exclusive group)
-6. case
-7. append
+7. case
-8. prepend
+8. append
-9. sequence
+9. prepend
-10. regex
-11. extension (only applies to extension)
+10. extention (only applies to extension)
-12. str.strip (always applied to basename and ext)
+11. str.strip (always applied to basename and ext)

 ## 1.3.2 Filter implementation